sefcom/CPython-AST-Fuzzer/readme.md

 ## Designing
 [pipline.md](./pipline.md)
 For mutators list, check [mutators.h](./src/fuzzerHelper/mutators/mutators.h).
+My goal is to recover and find more similar bugs like the motivation samples in [pipline.md](./pipline.md).

 ## TODO
 - [ ] Using Atheris to extend target modules from only builtin to others (Atheris only support Python <= 3.11 so far)